-The many caves of the La Arena Lavascape, and also the Isla de Lobos, are suitable places for the nesting of the Cory’s Shearwater, this sea bird can only be spotted between the months of April and September when it nests.
+The many caves of the La Arena Lavascape and also the Isla de Lobos, are suitable places for the nesting of the Cory’s Shearwater.
+This sea bird can only be spotted between the months of April and September when it nests.

 Birds in Sandy and muddy plains

 The world distribution of the houbary or great bustard covers the area from North Africa to Asia.

 Wild mammals include the hedgehog, the bat, the rabbit, the brown squirrel, etc. The brown squirrel was recent introduced onto the island from Africa and has had a destructive effect on island agriculture.

-Among the domestic animals, we should mention the bardino cattle dog, native to the island, the Fuerteventuran goat, the sheep, the pig, the horse, the dromedary, the donkey, the cat, etc.
+We should mention the bardino cattle dog, native to the island, among the domestics animals.
+Also, the Fuerteventuran goat, the sheep, the pig, the horse, the dromedary, the donkey majorero, the cat, etc.

-Thicket stretches indifferently along south or north-facing slopes, indicating that this plant is easily able to adapt to island conditions.
+Thicket stretches indifferently along south or north-facing slopes.
+Indicating that this plant is easily able to adapt to island conditions.
 A plant which is similar to gorse but with a more restricted distribution is the bitter spurge.
 It is mainly found at the top of average height hills, both on damp and sunny slopes, although it prefers sunny.

 The Jandía Thistle (Euphorbia handiensis) is a 80cm-1m high cactus bush, often with a lot of branches.
 It has small, red flowers at the ends of its branches.
 The fruit are brown or red capsules, which open violently when ripe.
-They can currently only be found in a small valley in the Jandía peninsula.
+They can currently only found in a small valley in the Jandía peninsula.

 The saltmarsh consists mainly of chenopodiaceae shrubs such as thicket, shrubby seablite, tebete, saladillo, marine thyme, sea-grape, etc. The special soil conditions in the saltmarsh have lead to the appearance of a particular vegetation consisting of salt-tolerant plants.